 The Internship Office the University offers a formal mechanism through which students may receive work-placement opportunities.
 These placements are supervised, career-related work experiences combined with reflective, academic study that help students apply theoretical knowledge in the workplace.
 Participation in the internship programme is optional, but students who choose to take up a placement receive academic credit for their placement and associated academic work (see level 6 options).
-For full details of the internship programme, please see: http://www.richmond.ac.uk/content/academic-programs/internships.aspx

 Expectations with regard to careers education, information, advice and guidance (as outlined in the section on Enabling Student Achievement in The UK Quality Code for Higher Education) are handled by the university's Student Affairs department.
 This department conducts a variety of career services for students, ranging from resource provision to a CV service, and in particular through the LEAD (Leadership, Education and Development) seminar series.
-For full details of career services offered to students at Richmond, please see: http://www.richmond.ac.uk/content/student-affairs/career-services.aspx.

 In addition to these services, the alumni office offers networking opportunties where students may contact alumni working in a variety of fields.
 The alumni office also offers these services via social media such as LinkedIn and Facebook.
-Please see: http://www.richmond.ac.uk/content/alumni.aspx

-13. STUDY ABROAD Italian Study Centres
+13. STUDY ABROAD